microaistudio/hptourism-r1/replit.md

 ### Backend

 The backend is built with Node.js and Express.js, using TypeScript.
 It follows a RESTful API design.
 The development server integrates Vite with Express middleware for HMR.
-Session management will use Connect-pg-simple for PostgreSQL-backed storage.
-An abstracted `IStorage` interface allows for flexible data storage implementations, currently MemStorage for development, with Drizzle ORM planned for production.
+Session management uses Connect-pg-simple for PostgreSQL-backed storage.
+An abstracted `IStorage` interface allows for flexible data storage implementations.
+The system now uses PostgreSQL with Drizzle ORM (DbStorage) for persistent data storage in both development and production, with MemStorage available as a fallback for testing via environment variable.

 ### Data Storage

 The project uses PostgreSQL via Neon's serverless driver and Drizzle ORM for type-safe queries.
-Schema definitions are shared between client and server for consistency, with Drizzle Kit handling migrations.
-The current schema includes user authentication and is designed to expand for property registrations, application workflows, and public listings.
+Schema definitions are shared between client and server for consistency, with Drizzle Kit handling schema synchronization.
+The database includes tables for users, homestay applications, documents, payments, notifications, reviews, and audit logs.
+All data persists across server restarts.
+User passwords are securely hashed with bcrypt.
+The DbStorage class implements the IStorage interface using Drizzle ORM, providing efficient database queries including COUNT operations for statistics.
 Drizzle-zod generates Zod schemas for consistent validation.

 ### Authentication and Authorization